 Design Thinking Activities

-I am focused on making things happening together with the team.
 The solution is not anymore into the designer’s hand.
-Best ideas comes by putting together people from different perspective and insights.
+I am focused on setting up processes and activities to empower a collaborative design approach.
+I believe the best ideas comes by putting together people from different perspectives.
 My role is to:

 – Build a shared understanding of the audience .
 Highlight the product’s opportunities and pain points.

 – Set up a process, create a framework so the team has a vision and is focused in solving the right problem at the right time.

 1. Understand the audience: their needs, pains and gains.

 2. Frame the problem correctly.
 Ensure everybody is align on challenge and why is it worth solving.

 3. Explore as much design solutions as possible.

 4. Converge to the most desirable / viable / achievable solution.